joseeden/joeden/docs/005-Cybersecurity/001-Security-and-Risk-Management/080-Vendor-Management.md

   - Evaluate vendors regularly against established KPIs to ensure standards are met.
   - Provide feedback to encourage improvements.

+- **Compliance Audits**
+  - Conduct audits to ensure adherence to policies and regulations.
+  -
+- **Risk Management**
+  - Identify and mitigate any risks associated with the vendor’s services.

 - **Feedback Loops**
   - Use feedback from stakeholders to enhance vendor relationships.
   - Address issues promptly to maintain effective partnerships.

+## 4. Offboarding

+Proper offboarding is essential to protect the organization’s interests and ensure a smooth transition.

+- **Termination of Contract**
+  - Formally end the contractual relationship, ensuring all obligations are met.

+- **Data Retrieval and Security**
+  - Ensure all data is returned or securely destroyed.

+- **Knowledge Transfer**
+  - Facilitate the transfer of knowledge to internal teams or new vendors.

+- **Review and Lessons Learned**
+  - Assess the vendor relationship to identify improvements for future engagements.

 ## Contracts and Agreements